 Try to figure out their spending habits and their origin.
 Generally, tourists will buy at a higher cost.
-Present buyers with a piece of your art that you feel they can afford.
+Present buyers with a piece of your art you feel they can afford.

 Impostors Syndrome.
-This may not augur well with you as a beginner buy it is an undeniable fact.
-While setting your price, you should understand that your prices will not be the same as of prominent artists.
+This may not augur well for you as a beginner, but it is an undeniable fact.
+While setting your price, you should understand that your prices will not be the same as those of prominent artists.

 Setting a Price For Your Artwork

 With the various factors that will guide you in establishing a price for your work already discussed, this article will now consider the different ways you can use to determine the cost of your artwork.
-The conventional methods or rather the pricing strategies include:

 The Size of Your Artwork

 This method is commonly used for pricing artwork.
 Usually, one obtains the size of their work by calculating its area in square feet or meters, whatever preference they have.

 Cost And Profit Projection

-With the time and energy invested in your artwork, you already have a rough idea of how much profit would be satisfying to you.
+With the time and energy invested in your artwork, you already have a rough idea of how much profit would satisfy you.
 This amount should bear in mind the various factors discussed herein.

-The standard wage for a prolific artist is set at $24.60.This can be a guideline for determining your hourly wage.
-The projected profit added to the cost of the painting is your price.
-You can add a margin of disparity of US$1-US$5.
 It is a bright idea to begin at a high rate and cut it down to your expected selling price.
-This method is pivotal especially when the size of an artwork is not proportional to its price.
-For instance, a golden ornament would be more expensive than a wooden jaguar carve.
-Including the cost will ensure that you get the required value for your material.
+This method is pivotal, especially when the size of an artwork is not proportional to its price.

 Simply research rates charged by the local traders to determine your art price.
-You can, therefore, get an average of the prices charged by the various then treat the average price as your reference point.
+You can, therefore, get an average of the prices charged by the various, then treat the average price as your reference point.

 Calculate a Personal Hourly Wage

-Moreover, big paintings will attract higher prices and lower prices for small artwork.
-Clients will quickly understand the amount charged as well as you get the value for your efforts.
+Moreover, big paintings will attract higher and lower prices for small artwork.
+Clients will quickly understand the amount charged as well, as you get the value for your efforts.